The Temptation of St Anthony (Bosch)

-The Temptation of St. Anthony is a painting of disputed authorship, attributed to either Hieronymus Bosch or a follower.
+The Temptation of St. Anthony is a painting of disputed authorship, attributed to either the Early Netherlandish artist Hieronymus Bosch or a follower.
 It is now in the Museo del Prado, in Madrid.

 History

 The work was in the Escorial monastery, although it was not mentioned in inventories; later it was moved to the Prado.
 It is likely that the work was one of the Temptations sent to the monastery by Philip II of Spain in 1574.
 This painting has a more serene atmosphere than the triptych with the same theme now in the Museu Nacional de Arte Antiga of Lisbon.

 Like all Bosch's works, it cannot be dated with precision, although it is likely from his late production (1500–1516).

 In 2016, the Bosch Research and Conservation project, after five years of researching all known Bosch paintings, announced that they had significant doubts about the attribution of the work to Bosch, instead attributing it to a follower.